People question most of all his courage.

 Imagine telling people in an audience that a characters best attributes were that his 'nose was as sharp as a pen' and that when he was dying he 'babbled' of green fields.
 Falstaff never babbled in his life!(Sticking up for him in death is the least I could do for Falstaff.)

 By the way, who the f... is Louis Theobald?
 And what Frenchman would be so precocious as to change my words?
-I knew the answer to the last question was that 'the French are all that precocious'.
+I know the English persons answer to my last question is that 'the French are all that precocious'.
 They say in the 'Complete Works' that the text was corrupt so he changed it (and now you know the play was fine just the way it before Theobald so rudely interfered).

 Plays sometimes got too worn to read so an editor might try to correct the words.
-He may look and see what words the author used often and find a word that the author might have used.
+He may look and see what words the author used often which might work.
 Then he would substitute it in the hopes that he is using the right word.

 Are you aware of what great logic this man 'Theobald' used?

-The 'whore of Babylon' was the name I was give by no lesser than the queen herself at a ceremony which came from my days of whoring in the bars and screaming from tabletops but for that part you must read the exciting start of this web site.
+The 'whore of Babylon' was the name I was give by no lesser than the queen herself at a ceremony which came gossip about my supposed days of whoring in the bars and screaming from tabletops..

 Do you not remember, a' saw a flea stick upon Bardolph's nose, and a' said it was a black soul burning in hell-fire?

-This was an attempt get people to recognize what my dog had proved when he died.
-While all the other dogs around died of the plague Falstaff was left alive.
-The only difference was the oil that I put on him every two days to repulse the fleas so that he would not scratch fleas at night and keep me awake.
+This was an attempt to get people to recognize what my dog had proved when he died.
+While all the other dogs around died of the plague Falstaff was left alive and well.
+The only difference between Falstaff and all the other dogs was the oil that I put on him every two days to repulse the fleas so that he would not scratch fleas at night and keep me awake.